Pylons/substanced/docs/sdi.rst

 The SDI does have a short list of clearly-defined places for developers to plug in parts of their application.
-As a prime example, you can define a :doc:`mgmtview` that gets added as a new tab on a resource.
+As a prime example, you can define a :doc:`Management View <mgmtview>` that gets added as a new tab on a resource.

 The SDI is extensible and allows you to plug your own views into it, so you can present nontechnical users with a way to manage arbitrary kinds of